 “The new capabilities have also significantly improved our staff satisfaction and efficiency while reducing error rates,” Ranasinghe continued.
 “It also allowed us to insource many services that have been performed by external organisations in the past.”

-Additionally, Community Cloud is helping RMIT to build out a portal for its researchers, which these scholars can use to discuss research ideas and solicit feedback or direction on a research initiative.
+Additionally, Experience Cloud is helping RMIT to build out a portal for its researchers, which these scholars can use to discuss research ideas and solicit feedback or direction on a research initiative.

 “Salesforce has helped us to really build community amongst this group in a way that we couldn’t before,” said Oppenheimer.